 Cost of Attendance (CoA) is the estimated total amount you will have to spend every year to go to school.
 Unlike tuition, CoA includes expenses like rent, food, and insurance.

 JD graduates from University of San Diego make $90,000 (median) upon graduation if they work in the private sector.
-If they go into the private sector, a grad can expect to make $68,000.
+If they go into the public sector, a grad can expect to make $68,000.

 69.8% of law graduates from University of San Diego go directly to work for law firms, while 1.0% clerk for a judge.
 6.9% of graduates go into public interest.